Yield hunting in an uncertain world

 In addition, a number of sectors look worryingly over-stretched in terms of how much debt companies have on their balance sheets compared to history (next chart).
 This leads to legitimate questions about how viable a number of these businesses will be in a post-Covid-19 world.

 Things are likely to get worse.
 The approach to managing an exit from the Covid-19 shutdowns is not yet clear and it seems likely that global businesses will be forced to adopt a more conservative financial approach to get through this period by protecting their balance sheets.
 As a result, more widespread cuts or suspensions to stock dividends could follow.

 How should we invest for income in this environment?

 Investors have two options available to them in this environment: chase a diminishing pool of developed market dividends or broaden their scope across asset classes with higher and more secure income.
-In the multi-asset team, we have always preferred the latter approach.
+In the multi-asset team we prefer, and have always preferred, the latter approach.

 In addition, it is important to broaden the investment horizon, by looking globally for income opportunities.
 From an equity perspective, we believe that Asia, for example, currently looks more attractive from a yield perspective, and the continent has also come through the Covid-19 crisis relatively unscathed.

 Across regions, global market sector leaders, with robust balance sheets and conservative financial profiles, also look set to benefit from increased defaults among more leveraged competitors.